 Crédit Agricole CIB considers that quality of life at work is a personal fulfilment and performance lever and an indispensable condition of its efficiency.
-The Bank therefore launched training programmes to prevent stress, especially through the Management Academy and its Diversity Academy.
+The Bank therefore launched training programmes to prevent stress.
 All the training programmes requested during evaluation interviews or during the year by members of staff and managers in this area are systematically approved.

-Throughout the year Crédit Agricole CIB also organises health issue events in its entities: advisory services in human factors engineering, free testing, vaccination campaigns, first aid training, nutrition workshops, etc.
+Throughout the year, Crédit Agricole CIB also organises health issue events in its entities: advisory services in human factors engineering, free testing, vaccination campaigns, first aid training, nutrition workshops, etc.